 DISTANCE: 30 miles

-INFO: Maryland Park Service; Quiet Water Mid-Atlantic (forthcoming from AMC Books)
+INFO: Maryland Park Service; Quiet Water Mid-Atlantic, 1st ed.
+(AMC Books)

 8. Powell’s Creek | Woodbridge, Va.

 Nestled on the Maryland–Virginia border, Leesylvania State Park provides access to both the busy Potomac River and a quiet forest.
 Paddlers must launch directly into the Potomac, but you can quickly make your way under a railroad bridge into Powell’s Creek.
 Paddling inland, you’ll find a tranquil setting that’s home to a variety of birds.
 The park charges an admission fee ($5 to $9, depending on season and residency); canoes, kayaks, and stand-up paddleboards are available for rent during the summer.